 An important component of the education and outreach program is to promote the use of mosquito repellent as a way to have the public protect themselves from mosquito bites.
-The District offers free mosquito repellent wipes for agencies and community organizations to use during outdoor evening activities and events such as National Night Out, summer concerts in the park, outdoor movies and various activities sponsored by parks and recreation and council districts.
+The District offers free mosquito repellent wipes for agencies and community organizations to use during outdoor evening activities.
+In 2020, field technicians delivered boxes of repellent to agencies that serve homeless populations, parks and recreation departments, senior centers and businesses.
 To request mosquito repellent you may send an email to info@fightthebite.net.